tersoo-ahire/Rock-Paper-and-Scissors-Game/README.md

 In this version, one player will be controlled by the computer and the other player controlled by you - the user (i.e CPU vs Player)

-Here are some link for you to read more about the game;<b>
+Here is a link for you to learn more about the game:

 How to play Rock, Paper and Scissors: https://www.youtube.com/watch?v=ND4fd6yScBM